angelhumano/data_visualization_class_project/README.md

 - **Creating Visualizations**: Using Python and Tableau, I crafted charts that helped me better understand the data and discover valuable insights.

-#### Selected Indicators
+#### Selected indicators

 In our project, I concentrated on two particular indicators to analyze their relationship with migration patterns:

-**Internally Displaced Persons (Number of People Displaced by Conflict and Violence)**: This indicator helped me understand the impact of conflict and violence on migration.
+**Internally displaced persons (number of people displaced by conflict and violence)**: This indicator helped me understand the impact of conflict and violence on migration.

-**Personal Remittances Received (% of GDP)**: I selected "Personal Remittances Received (% of GDP)" to explore the link between remittances and origin countries.
+**Personal remittances received (% of GDP)**: I selected this indicator to explore the link between remittances and origin countries.

 #### Rationale for my visualization choices